Your basket is currently empty!

 At the same time, emotional coping mechanisms become vital as families deal with changes in their loved ones’ personalities and abilities.

-Effective responses include educating about the disease process, offering practical with care planning, and providing psychological support.
+Effective responses include educating about the disease process, offering practical assistance with care planning, and providing psychological support.

-Ultimately, knowledge empowers those affected by Alzheimer’s disease – both patients and their families – enabling them to make informed decisions about care management strategies.
+Ultimately, knowledge empowers those affected by Alzheimer’s disease – patients and their families – enabling them to make informed decisions about care management strategies.

 This highlights the importance of clear communication within family meetings on Alzheimer’s care.